l-zariqi/gpu-stock-tracker/README.md

 - 🌍 Select region from the dropdown menu
 - 🔔 Click the bell icon in the alerts column to enable drop alerts
 - 🔃 Enable Auto Refresh for automatic stock updates
+- 🔊 Select your preferred alarm from the dropdown

 ## Status Legend